promesoft/Kicad-Berker-SW-TH/README.md

 ## Issues

-There are two flaws with section 2 that should be addressed:
+There are two flaws with section 2 that should be addressed in the next revision:
 ### Board dimensions
 The corners of the board inhibits it from fitting into a Berker wall mount.
 Either the board should be 47x47mm (3mm shorter in X and Y) or the corners should be milled away with a 8mm diameter drill